Can you put steel strings on a classical guitar?

 We advise storing your guitar correctly, cleaning the strings after playing, and using high-quality strings with more rust resistance.

-Don’t put steel strings on a classical guitar because:
+30 thoughts on “Can you put steel strings on a classical guitar?”

 Leave a Comment